-6.5 Documentation of compliance with prescribed indications - that went out to consultation
+5.5 Documentation of compliance with prescribed indications

 △ For cardiac procedures and investigations with specific indications, require documentation in a written report outlining how the requirements in the descriptor (and the explanatory notes, where relevant) were met.

 △ Although documentation and the provision of reports is considered standard practice, the Committee agreed that in order for the recommended changes to be easily auditable, it would be valuable to reinforce the requirement for documentation outlining how the indication requirements in the descriptor were met.
 This recommendation has been applied to the relevant descriptors throughout the report.